 221. The fibrous are such as consist mostly of fibres, with scarcely any axis; as in Buttercups, Grasses.
 In such cases the axis ceased to grow immediately after germination, and long thread-like branches supplied its place.

-222. The fibro-tuberous roots are such as have some of their
+222. The fibro-tuberous roots Fig. 337.
+Tuberous and napiform are such as have some of their fibres thickened and fleshy, as seen in the Peony, Dahlia,